 Since arriving in 2011, Tyler has been a Club Crew coach, Head Coach of JV Boys Soccer, and Assistant Varsity Boys Crew Coach.
 In 2013, he was named head coach of the varsity boys program.

 Crew is the ultimate team sport.
 Rowing in an eight successfully requires all eight bodies, nine including the coxswain, to move the boat together through perfect synchronization.
 Thus, the program emphasizes teamwork as well as technique, training and competition.
-A few members of the varsity team participate in club crew each fall, but we encourage students to participate and excel in other sports; these experiences in competitive sports are invaluable to a student's development as an athlete.
+A few members of the varsity team participate in club crew each fall, but we encourage students to participate and excel in other sports; these experiences in competitive sports are invaluable to a student’s development as an athlete.
 We also emphasize cross-training, strength and flexibility.
-This year, the Exeter boys crew team aims to repeat their win at the New England Championships.

 Caldwell teaches English at Exeter and lives in Soule Hall.
 Send email to Coach Caldwell.